sshah98/GW_Dining_Tracker/README.md

 -   Figure out other key things that could help users

 3. Implement into a Django REST API so that other people can start accessing their information
+4. Figure out how to convert the rest api to a web interface in the beginning so that users can see